awsdocs/amazon-dynamodb-developer-guide/doc_source/GettingStarted.Js.04.md

 The program included in this step retrieves all movies released in `year` 1992, with `title` beginning with the letter "A" through the letter "L"\.

-1. Copy and paste the following program into a file named `MoviesQuery02.html`:
+1. Copy the following program and paste it into a file named `MoviesQuery02.html`\.

    ```
    <!--